-The process of designing, conceptualising, visualising and realising a product at Bells & Birds is immaculate.
-Making sure that every last detail is taken care of as every piece is handmade with love in Singapore.
+The process of designing, conceptualising and realizing a product at Bells & Birds is thorough.
+We make sure that every detail is taken care of as we take pride in what we put out to you.

-Creating a piece does not come easy, the thoughts behind the process makes it a long and enduring task, albeit tiring but the love and passion for quality lace and materials turned into beautiful pieces you love makes it worth it!
+Creating a piece does not come easy, the thoughts behind the process makes it a long and enduring task, but the love and passion for quality designs and materials makes it all worth it.

-This journal entry will answer some curious questions that were posed by our customers on our creation process by the brains behind of Bells & Birds, Amanda Koh.
+This journal entry will answer some curious questions that were posed by our customers on our creation process, by the brains behind Bells & Birds, Amanda Koh.

 What is the first thing you do when starting on the design process of a new piece?